niharika150107/final_isl/README.md

 ## 📁 Project Structure

-Your project directory should look like this:
+After cloning the repository and completing the setup, your project directory should look like this:

 ```
 humanoid_project/